kolov/doorman/README.md

    )
 ```

-Given a configuration, `OauthEndpoints` helps handle user login and callback:
+Given a configuration, `OauthEndpoints` provides handlers for the OAuth
+ endpoints: login and callback.
+`login` constructs a login URL based on the configuration.
+It is up to
+the application to redirect to this URL.
+`callback` handles th OAuth callback after successful authentication.
+It first retrieves a
+token, than user details using this token.

 ```scala
 trait OauthEndpoints[F[_], User] {